Key points

 It's important to seek medical attention when you experience symptoms of dehydration or other health concerns, as prompt treatment can help prevent more serious complications, recommends the Mayo Clinic.
 Never hesitate to visit urgent care if you think you may need IV fluids or any other medical interventions.
 The highly-skilled providers at urgent care clinics can also help you get the appropriate specialty care or let you know when a visit to the ER is needed.

-What are IV fluids and why are they used?
+What are IV fluids and why are they used in urgent care?

 While complications from receiving IV fluids are rare, they may include allergic reactions or fluid overload.
 If you experience any concerning symptoms after the treatment, it is important to contact your healthcare provider immediately.